 This is where tools like MobyApp come in: a smartphone-based travel survey platform that automates the collection of multi-day travel and activity diaries, feeding high-quality behavioural data directly into planning models.

-MobyX is at the intersection of this trend: developing the tools that help cities collect the data they need, model the outcomes of their plans, and make better decisions for their residents.
+MobyX is at the intersection of this shift: developing tools that help organisations collect reliable data, model possible futures, evaluate impacts and make better decisions for people, places and the planet.